azaelcl/compared_translations_hcandersen_spanish/README.md

 Feel free to contribute by opening issues or submitting pull requests.

----

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Acknowledgments
-Special thanks to the [NLTK](https://www.nltk.org/) and [Matplotlib](https://matplotlib.org/) teams for their excellent tools.

----

 ### Contact
 For any questions or suggestions, feel free to open an issue or contact me directly.

----

-Feel free to modify the description as needed to better suit your project and style.